Note: Oregon continues to require masks in healthcare settings, including at La Clinica.

 Is the COVID-19 vaccine safe and effective?

 Vaccination is the safest way to protect yourself from COVID-19.
 We know this disease can make you very sick or even kill you.
 Three independent groups of scientists checked to make sure COVID-19 vaccines work and are safe before the U.S. Food and Drug Administration authorized them for emergency use.
 Oregon teamed up with neighboring states for one more review to make sure the vaccines here meet the highest standards.
-The Moderna vaccine that La Clinica is giving is about 94% effective.
+All of the authorized vaccines are effective, especially at preventing serious illness and death.

 Can I get COVID-19 from the vaccine?